open-space-collective/open-space-toolkit-astrodynamics/README.md

 ```

 ### Build and Run

-You can then build the docker image via:
+You can then build the Docker image via:
 ```
 docker build . -t my_OSTk_app
 docker run -it --rm my_OSTk_app